Purushottam-BCA/Algorithms/README.md

 # Algorithms
-Most Common Algorithms and Problems based on that algorithms
+Most Common Algorithms and Problems based on those algorithms